 \section{Conclusions}

-The deterministic and time-reversal symmetric nature of quantum dynamics poses a foundational challenge in reconciling it with the irreversible approach to equilibrium, held as an axiom in equilibrium statistical theory.
-Standard approaches toward a reconciliation employ epistemic restrictions, based on what may be practically known by specific agents.
-However, in such approaches, an agent-independent (objective) notion of equilibrium in isolated systems, is not possible, nor is it understood how a single, isolated, macroscopic system irreversibly approaches equilibrium.
+The deterministic and time-reversal symmetric nature of standard quantum dynamics poses a foundational challenge in reconciling it with the irreversible approach of thermodynamic systems towards equilibrium, held as an axiom in equilibrium statistical mechanics.
+Standard resolutions employ epistemic restrictions, based on what may be practically known by specific agents.
+However, in such approaches, an agent-independent (objective) notion of equilibrium in isolated systems is not possible, nor is it understood how a single, isolated, macroscopic system irreversibly approaches equilibrium.
 Our work resolves this tension by instead advocating that quantum mechanics is an effective theory, requiring corrections to accurately describe the dynamics of thermodynamic systems.

-We proposed a minimal stochastic modification of quantum dynamics, such that for small systems, the modified dynamics is practically indistinguishable from Schr\"odinger's evolution, while macroscopic systems can approach equilibrium dynamically.
-Concretely, the proposed objective quantum thermalization (OQT) model ensures that macroscopic systems, governed by corrections scaling with its system size, evolve irreversibly toward thermal equilibrium described by a microcanonical distribution.
-Crucially, this approach to equilibrium remains a well defined notion for both single systems and ensembles, as well as for all possible observables or initial states of a given (macroscopic) system, transcending subjective or agent-dependent restrictions inherent in all other frameworks~\cite{Jaynes_1957}.
+We proposed a minimal stochastic modification of quantum dynamics, such that for microscopic systems, the modified dynamics is practically indistinguishable from Schr\"odinger's evolution, while macroscopic systems can approach equilibrium dynamically.
+Concretely, the proposed objective quantum thermalization (OQT) model ensures that isolated macroscopic systems, governed by corrections scaling with its system size, evolve irreversibly toward thermal equilibrium described by a microcanonical distribution.
+Crucially, this approach to equilibrium remains a well defined notion for both single systems and ensembles, as well as for all possible observables or initial states of a given (macroscopic) system, transcending subjective or agent-dependent restrictions inherent in all other frameworks~\cite{aritroPhD,Jaynes_1957,Jaynes_1957_2}.